tonyjkent/Getting-and-Cleaning-Data/README.md

 ### Step 5 Summarize the Data

 So far we have 10299 observations of 79 variables for different subjects performing different activities.
 We summarize these results by taking the average value of each variable for each subject and activity as follows:

-1. Group the data by Subject and Activity Name using the dplyr group_by function
+1. Group the data by Subject and Activity Name using the dplyr group_by function.
-2. Calculate the average of each variable for each group using the dplyr summarise_each function
+2. Calculate the average of each variable for each group using the dplyr summarise_each function.
-3. Sort the results by subject then activity using hte dlplyr arrange function.
+3. Sort the results by subject then activity using the dlplyr arrange function.
 4. Append the word "Average" to the begining of each varaible name with the colnames function to indicate we are now measuring the average for the group.

 The results were stored in the sumdata dataframe and then output to summary.txt